BSc Pathophysiology Nursing Notes of unit I on necrosis, Inflammation, Thrombosis

 Alternation in normal blood flow-stasis-turbulence

-• Stasis- slowing of the circulation and a major factor for the development of thrombi
+- Stasis- slowing of the circulation and a major factor in the development of thrombi

-• Turbulence- unstable movement that contributes to arterial and cardiac thrombosis by causing endothelial injury
+- Turbulence- an unstable movement that contributes to arterial and cardiac thrombosis by causing endothelial injury

 Stasis and turbulence cause

-• Disrupts laminar blood flow and brings platelets in contact with endothelium
+- Disrupts laminar blood flow and brings platelets in contact with the endothelium

 Hypercoagulability of blood